 In the winter there were dances in the school gym.
 “The Schlessingers were beautiful dancers—the Fred Astaire and Ginger Rogers of the neighborhood,” Mae said.
 They shared their talents by giving impromptu lessons in the waltz or the two-step to anyone who wanted to learn.

 Mae Waggoner has visited the park, meeting neighbors old and new and helping care for the trees for many years.
 She also attended the Violet Crown Festival when it was held in Brentwood Park.
 A night of thunderstorms preceded the 2006 festival, and the ground was saturated the next morning.
-As volunteers worked to fill in soggy spots, Mae walked up and offered bags of mulch from her garage.
+As volunteers worked to fill in puddles and soggy spots, Mae walked up and offered bags of mulch from her garage.